Shippable/docs/sources/deploy/deploy-mvp-2.md

 - [manifest](/platform/workflow/job/manifest/) which creates a versioned, immutable service definition of a deployable unit for your application.
 - [deploy](/platform/workflow/job/deploy/) which deploys a [manifest](/platform/workflow/job/manifest/) to a cluster.

 ##2.
-Setup
+Create account integrations in Shippable UI
-You need two account integrations for this scenario:
+You need to create two account integrations for this usecase:

 #### Orchestration service account integration
 This integration configures the credentials needed to access the container orchestration service.